Nishi-Aoyama Station: Platforms

-Adjacent stations

 History

-Nishi-Aoyama Station opened on December 20, 1930 as a station on the Sangu Express Electric Railway.
+Nishi-Aoyama Station opened on December 20, 1930, as a station on the Sangu Express Electric Railway.
 After merging with Osaka Electric Kido on March 15, 1941, the line became the Kansai Express Railway's Osaka Line.
-This line was merged with the Nankai Electric Railway on June 1, 1944 to form Kintetsu.
+This line was merged with the Nankai Electric Railway on June 1, 1944, to form Kintetsu.
 The station has been unattended since 1997.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 26 passengers daily (boarding passengers only).